Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 Interview with Ellen Adair, Kris Arnold, and Alexandra Dell:

-WiR: Alex, how did you come up with the idea for this project and why did you decide to make it a web series?
+Woman in Revolt: Alex, how did you come up with the idea for this project and why did you decide to make it a web series?

-AD: As art imitates life, Kris and I were roommates and wanted to collaborate on a project.
+Alexandra Dell: As art imitates life, Kris and I were roommates and wanted to collaborate on a project.
 We thought a web series would work best because it seemed more accessible and less time consuming than a short.
 One night, we were hanging out, talking about our feelings, and realized how much we could both use therapy.
 We couldn't afford it individually, so we joked that maybe we could go together and split the cost.

-KA: Couples therapy.
+Kris Arnold: Couples therapy.

 Did you try to make the therapy scenes feel authentic?
 The office you filmed in looks like the real deal.

-AD: My friend is a therapist and was nice enough to let us use her office.
+Alex: My friend is a therapist and was nice enough to let us use her office.
 We unfortunately did not ask the building if it was okay, so we got thrown out before filming was complete.
 The other day, someone said to me, "I love all of the close-ups in the second therapy scene."
 Honestly, those exist because we had to attempt to recreate the office in my apartment.

-As for the authenticity, a few therapist friends (including the aforementioned) read the script and gave me pointers about how to make it better ... more realistic, but still offbeat.
+As for the authenticity, a few therapist friends (including the aforementioned) read the script and gave me pointers about how to make it better... more realistic, but still offbeat.

 Ellen and Kris, how did you interpret those therapy scenes?
 Do you feel like the characters treated them seriously?

-EA: I think Vivian definitely treated them seriously and tried to benefit from them.
+Ellen Adair: I think Vivian definitely treated them seriously and tried to benefit from them.
 Nick was involved for the money, but she wanted to figure out how to work on herself and get over her last relationship.

 I enjoyed the comedic aspects of the therapist and felt like they were plausible because she was part of this study, not someone getting paid $200/hour.
 It gave her room to act a little more casual and say semi-questionable things about her ex-husbands.
 One of my favorite sequences is when Judy, the therapist (Andrea Bianchi), asks what kind of [sexual] props they've been using, and they have to make it up on the fly.
 It comes after a moment where Vivian's really been touched by something and it sort of blindsides her when she realizes that she has to lie.